baedert/corebird/Spec.markdown

 ## TODO
-* Find someone to make a few UI-Prototypes(or make them yourself...)
+* Find someone to make a few UI-Prototypes(or make them yourself in Glade...)
 * Find someone to make an Icon(or make a crappy one yourself...)